 PKV FAQ

-How to Switch from Public to Private Health Insurance in Germany
+How to Switch from Public to Private Insurance in Germany

 Thinking about switching from GKV to PKV?
 This step-by-step guide explains the eligibility rules, the application process, key deadlines, and everything you need to know before making the switch.

-How to Switch from Public to Private Health Insurance in Germany
+How to Switch from Public to Private Insurance in Germany

 Switching from Germany's public health insurance system (GKV) to private health insurance (PKV) is a significant financial and lifestyle decision.
 The process is more involved than simply choosing a new provider — it requires meeting eligibility criteria, passing a health assessment, giving notice to your GKV fund, and carefully timing your switch.